ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/source.md

 # Configuring the Source

-To add a chat to an existing RingCentral Engage instance, you need to create an Engage Messaging source.
+To add a chat to an existing RingCentral RingCX instance, you need to create a RingCX Messaging source.
 Right after its creation, edit it to access advanced configuration.

 ## Avatar